kriss3/dotNetPlaygound/README.md

 Next step: modeling using functional C#.
 Code examples from ROP Railway Oriented Programming.
 I would like to to master creating primitive times with built in validation (let's get away from using strings)
 Adding a new project.
 Experimenting with Service Worker.
 The simple project will monitor website (google) health status.
 It will run on period and report status to the console and a log file.
 Log library: Serilog, Added Windows service library to implement this background worker as a win service
-Will add a mf file for this project with commands to install service, start it and destroy their service
+Will add a.md file for this project with commands to install service, start it and destroy their service